segp-uob/segp/dev/Worksheets/9_User_Authentication.md

 ```
 ## Creating services

-As with our Data Service, we need some Authentication services for handling our
+As with our Data Service, we need some Authentication services for handling our requests for auth.
 ### Authentication
 We update auth.service.ts:
 ```